FenneAustin/AirBnB/README.md

 ### Reflection

 This was a 2 week long project built during our 5th module at App academy.
-Project goals included
+Project goals included using technologies learned up until this point; React, Redux, Express, Sequelize, and postgresSql;

+One of the main challenges I ran into during this project was getting the redux store to reflect updates made and display those updates in the frontend.
+One challenging aspect that I didn't think would have been that challenging was styling all of the different components.